Our products

 *Based on a 2,000 kcal diet.
 Values vary depending on the amount of oil and type of cod used.

-The high vitamin C content provided by the peppers stands out, exceeding 100% of the recommended daily value.
-Extra virgin olive oil provides healthy monounsaturated fats, and cod is a source of lean protein with barely 1% fat of its own.
+It stands out for its high vitamin C content provided by the peppers, which exceeds 100% of the recommended daily value.
+Extra virgin olive oil provides healthy monounsaturated fats, and cod is a lean protein source with only about 1% fat.
 It is a lighter dish than it seems if the amount of oil in the sofrito is moderated.

 Frequently Asked Questions